Fairphone 3: Ethical manufacturing and sustainable materials

 Fairphone 3 "has been manufactured in a factory that pays the local living wage".
 "The tin and tungsten used in its construction is conflict free, the gold is Fairtrade, and the copper and plastics are recycled."

 Modular design

-The phone's modular design—it is constructed out of seven modules—makes it easier to repair than most smartphones.
+The phone's modular design is constructed out of seven modules, making it easier to repair than most smartphones.
 The rear of the phone can be removed without using tools.
 Having removed the rear, the battery can be lifted out and replaced.
-Using a regular Phillips #00 screwdriver, the display is easily removed and the modules are held in using only press fit sockets.
-The motherboard, containing the system on a chip, RAM and storage, can also be easily removed but the motherboard's individual components can not be easily replaced.
+Using a regular Phillips #00 screwdriver, the display is easily removed, and the modules are held in using only press fit sockets.
+The motherboard, containing the system on a chip, RAM and storage, can also be easily removed.
+Still, the motherboard's individual components can not be easily replaced.